-This bill amends Minnesota election laws to allow for the election of state legislators without political party designation.
-Specifically, it modifies Minnesota Statutes 2024, sections 204D.08 and 204D.13, to change the structure of the state partisan primary ballot and the state and county nonpartisan primary ballot.
-The amendments include the removal of specific designations for state senator and state representative from the partisan primary ballot and the addition of these offices to the nonpartisan primary ballot.
+This bill amends Minnesota election laws to allow for the election of state legislators without political party designations.
+Specifically, it modifies sections of the Minnesota Statutes regarding the state partisan primary ballot and the state and county nonpartisan primary ballot.
+The amendments include the removal of specific references to state senator and state representative positions in the order of candidates listed on the ballots, while also inserting provisions to include these positions in the nonpartisan primary ballot.

 Additionally, the bill establishes that candidates on the nonpartisan primary ballot cannot be identified with any political party, ensuring a clear distinction between partisan and nonpartisan elections.
 The changes will take effect on August 1, 2026, and will apply to elections conducted on or after that date.
 This legislation aims to promote a more inclusive electoral process by allowing candidates to run without party affiliation, potentially broadening voter choice.